Battle of Kampala: Battle

-On 26 January Museveni went to Republic House, moving his command post to its canteen.
+On 26 January, Museveni went to Republic House, moving his command post to its canteen.
 He was greeted by Saleh, who briefed him on the status of the battle.
 The NRA's 1st Battalion was subsequently ordered to secure the city centre.
 Along Parliament Avenue an NRA BTR-60 armoured personnel carrier (APC) was struck by a UNLA rocket-propelled grenade (RPG).
 The APC attempted to reverse to evade further fire but collided with a lorry which was hauling a 37 mm anti-aircraft gun.
 UNLA troops subsequently set both vehicles ablaze, and Radio Uganda—which had been broadcasting UNLA propaganda throughout the battle—declared that an NRA tank had been destroyed.
 Soldiers of the 1st Battalion and 3rd Battalion led by Mugisha and Patrick Lumumba employed RPGs to eliminate UNLA anti-armour defences around Radio Uganda.
-By 15:00 the NRA had secured the Radio Uganda station, killing a UNLA officer and capturing three soldiers.
+By 15:00, the NRA had secured the Radio Uganda station, killing a UNLA officer and capturing three soldiers.
 Meanwhile, the 11th Battalion under Chefe Ali captured Nakulabye, Makerere, and Kamwokya.
-The unit then rushed the UNLA position at Summit View, forcing the troops manning the artillery to surrender and forcing others—including their commanding officer, Lieutenant Colonel Eric Odwar—to retreat.
+The 11th Battalion only started to encounter substantial resistance in an area between a thicket dubbed "Bat Valley" and Wandegeya, as the local UNLA soldiers held well-concealed positions, set up at 14.5mm gun, and fought with determination.
+After overcoming this resistance, the rebels fought their way through a series of machine gun positions at a golf course.
+The 11th Battalion then rushed the UNLA position at Summit View, forcing the troops manning the artillery to surrender and forcing others—including their commanding officer, Lieutenant Colonel Eric Odwar—to retreat.
 Telecommunications running out of the country were severed.
 By the afternoon, UNLA troops still held out at the Nile Mansions, and the Parliament building.
+Around this time, Captain George Nkwanga, the military leader of FEDEMU, was killed in Kampala under disputed circumstances.

 While the 7th Battalion continued to battle the Makindye garrison, a UNLA force of about 1,000 men penetrated the NRA's 5th Battalion's roadblock along the Entebbe road, causing Museveni deep consternation.
 As the 1st Battalion was engaged near the Jinja road and the 11th Battalion was mopping up the UNLA presence on Kololo, he deployed his reserve—two companies of the 3rd Battalion—to stop the advance from Entebbe.
 Saleh ordered the NRA's 500-strong Special Force under Jet Mwebaze to redeploy from a roadblock on the Jinja road to assist Ivan Koreta's 13th Battalion in the northern section of the city near the Gulu road.
 After some fighting, the battalion reached and secured Kawempe.
 With the removal of the roadblock on the Jinja road, UNLA forces began retreating from Kampala, taking their families with them.